AmarJ2004/Clock/README.md

 # Clock
-A simple clock made in python:)
+A simple clock made in python
+:)